CJK Unified Ideographs: Ordering

+This system is not used for more recently-added Unicode blocks.
+The Ideographic Research Group no longer uses the Dae Jaweon, nor the Dai Kan-Wa Jiten, in its work.
+The Kangxi Dictionary and Hanyu Da Zidian are still used both in existing character source references, and as potential replacements for existing source references discovered to be erroneous.
+Similarly, although a (real or virtual) Kangxi Dictionary index was previously provided as part of the submission data for UTC-source characters, this is no longer the case.
+Instead, the stroke type of the first residual stroke (first stroke which does not form part of the radical) is supplied with all submitted characters, and used to order characters with the same radical and stroke count within the new Unicode block.

 CJK Unified Ideographs blocks

 CJK Unified Ideographs

 The basic block named CJK Unified Ideographs (4E00–9FFF) contains 20,992 basic Chinese characters in the range U+4E00 through U+9FFF.
 The block not only includes characters used in the Chinese writing system but also kanji used in the Japanese writing system, hanja in Korea, and chữ Nôm characters in Vietnamese.
 Many characters in this block are used in all three writing systems, while others are in only one or two of the three.

+This block is also known as the Unified Repertoire and Ordering (URO), especially when it needs to be differentiated from the other CJK Unified Ideographs blocks.

 The first 20,902 characters in the block are arranged according to the Kangxi Dictionary ordering of radicals.
 In this system the characters written with the fewest strokes are listed first.
 The remaining characters were added later, and so are not in radical order.

 The block is the result of Han unification, which was somewhat controversial within East Asia.
-Since Chinese, Japanese and Korean characters were coded in the same location, the appearance of a selected glyph could depend on the particular font being used.
-However, the source separation rule states that characters encoded separately in an earlier character set would remain separate in the new Unicode encoding.
+Since single characters used in more than one of Chinese, Japanese and Korean were coded in the same location, and the modern typographical conventions and handwriting curricula differ slightly between regions (not necessarily along language boundaries—for example, Hong Kong and Taiwan, which both use Traditional Chinese, have slightly different local conventions), the appearance of a selected glyph could depend on the particular font being used.
+However, the URO applies the source separation rule, meaning that pairs of characters treated as distinct in a character set used as a source for the URO (e.g. JIS X 0208 as used in e.g. Shift JIS) would remain pairs of separate characters in the new Unicode encoding.

 Using variation selectors, it is possible to specify certain variant CJK ideograms within Unicode.
 The Adobe-Japan1 character set, which has 14,684 ideographic variation sequences, is an extreme example of the use of variation selectors.